U60NMTMiner/husky-mine-rescuer-o/README.md

 B) Configure params for rviz visualization:
 Default behavior of this package is that if HUSKY_RVIZ is true, rviz visualization is opened up alongside the gazebo simulation with the configuration file specified in HUSKY_RVIZ_CONF environment params.
 The second parameter is the name of the rviz file which must be located inside the /husky_coal_viz/rviz directory.

-If users wish to change the default values, they can do so in terminal by:
+If users wish to change the default values, they can do so in terminal:
 ```
 export HUSKY_RVIZ=0
 export HUSKY_RVIZ_CONF=<rviz_config_filename.rviz>